 The transition period in which young people develop from adolescents to young adults involves them taking more control or responsibility and significant changes to their experiences, expectations, places and routines.
-Transitions also impact on the family or those who care for the young person, and is an important part of the Getting it Right For Every Child Approach (GIRFEC).
+Transitions also impact on the family or those who care for the young person, and is an important part of the Getting it right for every child approach (GIRFEC.)52

+Transitions have been identified as key points where services and support for individuals can be at risk of inadequate coordination between children's and adult services, leading to a negative impact on wellbeing.
+Children's Services Planning guidance identifies the importance of ensuring a joined-up local approach is in place which considers transitions.
 Under Scottish law, a young person becomes an adult on their 16th birthday, meaning families no longer have the legal right to make decisions on their behalf.
-The authority should ensure that effective co-ordination of transition planning an dsupport at a local level is considered early (from age 14) and that there is consistency of practice between children's and adult services in relation to the social care assessment and support planning process.
+The authority should ensure that effective co-ordination of transition planning an dsupport at a local level is considered early (from age 14) and that there is consistency of practice between children's and adult services in relation to the social care assessment and support planning process..

-In line with GIRFEC principles, throughout the process the young person and their parent or guardian should receive the practical support they need in order to help them to make the relevant decisions and manage their support.
-This may include assistance from parents and carers, independent advice and support or, advocacy services.
-45
+In line with GIRFEC principles, throughout the process the young person and their parent or quardian should receive the practical support they need in order to help them to make the relevant decisions and manage their support.
+This may include